eclipse-sumo/sumo/docs/web/docs/sumo-gui.md

 # Visualizing edge-related data

-Several applications generated edge-related measures for one or more time-intervals.
+Several applications generate edge-related measures for one or more time-intervals.

 - [edgeData-output files](Simulation/Output/Lane-_or_Edge-based_Traffic_Measures.md)